 It is highly recommended that registration forms for Chigwell School to be completed by the end of October because of details for entrance exams, interviews and specimen papers are planned during this time.

-However, official deadline for registering Chigwell School is on 1st December 12.00pm (latest).
+However, official deadline for registering Chigwell School is on 12:00 on Friday 30th November 2018.

 7+ interviews will be held in the week beginning 15th October and again in the week beginning 19th November 2018.